mrs-brubotics/droneswarm_brubotics/README.md

 * install depedencies for the rospackages [controllers_brubotics](https://github.com/mrs-brubotics/controllers_brubotics), [trackers_brubotics](https://github.com/mrs-brubotics/trackers_brubotics) and [testing_brubotics](https://github.com/mrs-brubotics/testing_brubotics) into ```droneswarm/ros_packages```.
 * build the```workspace```

-Install manually the following dependencies:
+Install manually the following dependencies once on each new machine:
 * [documentation_brubotics](https://github.com/mrs-brubotics/documentation_brubotics/blob/main/README.md) for python3 and sphinx-rtd-theme

 To start the automatic installation, please paste the following code into your terminal and press **enter**